 The Minimums Prescribed by the Ontario Employment Standards Act, 2000

 Regardless if the employee has a written employment agreement or not, with the exception of employees listed in section 2 of Ontario Regulation 288/01, all Ontario employees, who have been employed for at least three continuous months, are entitled to at least one week of notice per year worked, to a maximum of eight (8) weeks, or an equal payment of money instead.
+(This number increases in cases where the employer terminates the employment of 50 or more employees at the employer’s establishment in the same four-week period.)

 If the employee was employed by the employer for five years or more and either: